ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## OAuth Parameters CBOR Mappings {#iana-kinfo-map}

-IANA is asked to register the following entries in the "OAuth Parameters CBOR Mappings" registry following the procedure specified in {{Section 8.10 of I-D.ietf-ace-oauth-authz}}.
+IANA is asked to register the following entries in the "OAuth Parameters CBOR Mappings" registry following the procedure specified in {{Section 8.10 of RFC9200}}.

 * Name: sign_info
 * CBOR Key: TBD (range -256 to 255)